tgazagnes/tgazagnes/README.md

 ### Welcome, dear data enthusiast 👋

-👤 I'm a data generalist with a former experience in consulting and project management.
+👤 I'm a data consultant @ Datalyo

 ⭐️ Here is where I try to learn and contribute to impactful projects and services.